uvicmakerlab/LongNowOfUlysses/English507/Logs/hansenLog.md

 (I don't use a client, so this could get weird, what with all the cutting and pasting...)

+##5 March

+###Feedback on First Draft

+1. What do you think of the project in Google Earth v.
+Google Maps?

+LD: The flat map (GoogleMaps) is much easier to look at--it's clean.
+I find the topographical map in GoogleEarth to be distracting and I assume unnecessary information for your project.
+There is more contrast in maps.

+The flattened map, from my perspective gives a much better sense of the way that these iterations of the texts are clustered together/concentrated in one area.

+2. Should I attempt to make an animation, or should users interact with map by navigating through the bubbles?

+LD: Can you do both?
+It would be nice to have an animation that visualizes the way Ulysses has migrated around the globe open up as soon as people visit your website--it could also include a brief instructional portion that will show readers how to navigate the map and make them aware of the kind of information they can gather from it--without being overtly instructional.

+3. How much information should I include in each bubble?
+Keep it short, or give a comprehensive context (if possible)?

+LD: Keep the preview short, but it would be nice to a drop-down box/link that offers more information.

+###Reflection

+I will definitely be creating a short video/animation which communicates a narrative stream (using slides, images, etc.).
+Right now, my project looks like a bunch of bubbles on a map -- it needs context and interpretation.

 ##4 March

 Working on some final touches for my first iteration.
 Interim report reminded me that I have not been uploading my log updates into GitHub.
 I keep them saved on my desktop in an .md file, but I have been admittedly remiss in updating my GitHub log.
 That all changes now.